copperwater/xNetHack/doc/xnh-changelog-8.0.md

   - The level below the Valley is the gateway to Gehennom proper, which is guarded by Cerberus, who is now undeferred.
 Vlad's Tower is also accessed from this level.
+  - Cocytus, an icy hell, branches off a few levels in.
+Asmodeus and a random lawful demon lord make their homes there.
+Being in the branch causes cold damage to you each turn if you are not cold resistant.
   - The Wizard's Tower is its own branch rather than being embedded into filler levels.
   - The fifth level of the main branch is the Stygian Marsh, containing the